MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 ## Understand the layers

-An ArcGIS map for Power BI visual can have several different types of layers of demographic location information.
+An ArcGIS Maps for Power BI visual can have several different types of layers of demographic location information.

 ### Base maps

-Each ArcGIS for Power BI visual starts with a base map.
+Each ArcGIS Maps for Power BI visual starts with a base map.
 Think of base maps as the canvas for the data.
 A base map might be a basic dark or light canvas,

 ![dark grey base map](media/power-bi-visualizations-arcgis/power-bi-basemap-dark.png)